WORKSHOPS

 Screen Printing with Camille Santangelo

-Saturday, October 17, 1 to 4 pm
+Saturday, October 17, 12:30 to 3:30 pm

 This workshop is a hands-on 3 hour class where you learn to design, prepare, and print images onto surfaces like fabric or paper using a screen and other items provided.
 Only basic drawing and cutting skills are required to master this very simple technique.
 The Dove has screens, a single color printing press, and various colors of ink to help you achieve your envisioned designs.

-Ages 8 to 88.
+For ages 8 and up.
 Limited to 15 participants.

 Registration required.